 - Are all the seemingly new appliances, furnace, air-conditioner and water heater really new, or simply bought at a home demolition sale?
 With the increasing numbers of ‘tear-downs’, some contractors simply recycle the used equipment from other demolished homes.

 - Did the sub-contractors cut corners in their haste to complete the work and get paid?
 A recently built new home (Priced at $1.2 Million) had to be completely torn down only 11 months after it was built.
 The reason?
 A plumbing subcontractor forgot to install one toilet’s wax seal gasket.
 The result?
 11 months’ worth of human waste seeped into the ceiling and wall spaces.
-Fortunately for the new homeowner, this error was found during a Builder’s Warranty Inspection done by a Certified and Professional Home Inspector.
+Fortunately for the new homeowner, this error was found during a Builder’s 11th Month Warranty Inspection done by a Certified Professional Home Inspector.
 The entire house was torn down and rebuilt at no cost to the owner.
 If this error had been discovered only a few weeks later, the owner would have lost everything and had the liability of owning a biological waste site!

 - Small things, like improperly caulked window frames, sidewalk settling, bathroom exhaust fans vented directly to the attic causing wood rot and mold, landscaping covering the foundation lip, or slight water pipe leaks are best found before they become a major problem and cause more expensive damage.